Aryan-710/BigMart_Sales_Forecasting/README.md

-Here's the updated README with all implemented features reflected — same format, content updated:

----

 # 🛒 Big Mart Sales Prediction
 A machine learning project that predicts item-level sales across Big Mart outlets using historical sales data.
 Built end-to-end --> from data cleaning and feature engineering to model training and a deployed Streamlit web app.
 ---